 10/31/2020 Update: Video Support

-Hey, this plugin now support video, how awesome is that?!
+Hey, from now on this plugin supports video too, how awesome is that?!
 And just like in the case of static images you can embed multiple videos on the same page, check out the short examples below.

 The first example is from the Eiffel Tower.
-It was made in the night, however, this is not a video/image of the Eiffel Tower, but a video from within the Eiffel Tower.
-It’s cool and it’s explicitly permitted :)
+It was made in the night, however, this is not a video/image of the Eiffel Tower, but a video from inside the Eiffel Tower.
+It’s cool and it’s explicitly permitted.

 The next video is from Zugspitze, Germany.
-I just like this place!
+I just love this place, it’s awesome!